News

 Frequently Asked Questions

-Is eSIM better than SIM?
+Is eSIM better than a physical SIM?

 Can I use eSIM and SIM together?

 Yes, most dual-SIM phones allow using one eSIM and one physical SIM simultaneously.
+This lets you keep your regular number active on the physical SIM while using a local data eSIM plan for cheaper rates when traveling abroad.

 Is eSIM safe?